-Question Response 19.
-Conflicts of Interest Records Section 13.4 of the CP indicates firms are expected to use their professional judgement when deciding how much detail to provide when maintaining records that demonstrate compliance with conflicts obligations.
-Could you please provide additional guidance on this point?
-We refer to you the CP guidance in section 11.5, "Conflicts of Interest".
-In addition to stating that registrants should exercise their professional judgement to assess what level of detail needs to be documented in records in order for them to demonstrate that they have complied with their conflicts of interest obligations, the guidance states that as the materiality of a conflict increases, there should be greater detail in the records maintained to demonstrate compliance.
-The guidance also provides examples of material conflicts where we would expect to see more detailed documentation: sales practices, compensation arrangements, incentive practices, referral arrangements, the use of proprietary products and services, and product-shelf development conflicts.
+Question Response compliance with conflicts obligations.
+Could you please provide additional guidance on this point? conflicts where we would expect to see more detailed documentation: sales practices, compensation arrangements, incentive practices, referral arrangements, the use of proprietary products and services, and product-shelf development conflicts.
 In addition, we refer you to the list of records required under paragraph 11.5(2)(q) of NI 31-103, which does not include the phrase to 'demonstrate compliance' but instead clearly requires a registrant to 'document'.
 Our expectation is that a complete record be maintained of all of the listed sales, compensation and incentive practices and arrangements.
 Please see the CP guidance in section 11.5 "Sales practices, compensation arrangements and incentive practices" for a description of what must be documented.
 It is the registrant's responsibility to determine whether a conflict is material and the materiality of a conflict will depend on the circumstances.
 Registrants must document the basis for these determinations.
 A firm's conflicts of interest documentation can be part of a firm's risk assessment/conflicts of interest assessment, and can include cross references to the firm's policies, procedures and controls.
 While we have not prescribed a specific format, we expect firms at a minimum to document their identification, review and analysis of conflicts of interest, their determination as to whether a conflict is material, and the controls used by the firm to ensure that material conflicts have been addressed in the client's best interest.
-We refer 20.
-Dealing with Clients - Part 13 Section 13.1 exempts fund managers from section 13 in respect of its activities as an investment fund manager.
+We refer you to the list of practices and controls included in section 13.4 of the CP guidance "Examples of conflicts of interest and controls" for more detail on what is expected to be detailed in a firm's conflicts policies and procedures.
+18. Dealing with Clients - Part 13 Section 13.1 exempts fund managers from section 13 in respect of its activities as an investment fund manager.
 Please confirm that this exemption also intends to capture the activities of Portfolio Managers who are managing an investment fund.
 Section 13.1 is not a new provision.
 Section 13.1 only exempts an investment fund manager in respect of its activities as an investment fund manager.
 Portfolio managers are subject to the requirements of Part 13, including the CFRs changes to conflicts of interest.
+19. Contractual Arrangements Statutory, common and civil law standards of care and conduct will continue to apply to registrants, including the obligation for dealers and advisers to deal fairly, honestly and in good faith with their clients; and in some jurisdictions, registrants are subject to a